Connecticut is a delightful New England state with natural areas, historic sites, and other attractions.

 Exploring Private Campgrounds and RV Parks

-One of our favorite Connecticut RV parks is Sun Outdoorsy Mystic.
+One of our favorite Connecticut RV parks is Sun Outdoors Mystic.
 Here you can camp in the adorable town of Mystic, where you can step back in time at Mystic Seaport Museum, check out the Mystic Aquarium, and wander the adorable downtown area.
 You’ll appreciate the full-hookup sites, sports courts, and clean restrooms and laundry facilities at this park.

 Salem Farms Campground is another good pick.
-This one is located in Salem, CT and offers free Wi-Fi and cable TV to all guests.
+This one is located in Salem, CT, and offers free Wi-Fi and cable TV to all guests.
 The sites are big and shady and offer hookups.
 You’re sure to love the pool and onsite petting zoo, and everyone appreciates the ice cream stand on those hot summer days!

 Boondocking in Connecticut

-One of our favorite options is Beach Pond Boat Ramp near Voluntown, where you are camped right on the lake.
+One of our favorite options is the Beach Pond Boat Ramp near Voluntown, where you are camped right on the lake.
 We also appreciate the casino boondocking options such as Foxwoods Resort Casino and Mohegan Sun Casino & Resort.

 Planning Your Itinerary

 Now for the most fun part: planning your RV camping in Connecticut itinerary.
 There are tons of amazing things to see and do in this state.
-In fact, you could probably make two trips to the state and still not see it all.
+Whether you’re exploring the city of Hartford, following a hiking trail, or checking out historic sites, you’re sure to have a great time.

 Features and Attractions in Connecticut

 While you’re out, see if any of Connecticut’s national park sites are on your route.
-The New England National Scenic Trail is a lovely one that offers a great way to take in the natural beauty of the state.
+The New England National Scenic Trail is a lovely trail that offers a great way to take in the natural beauty of the state.

 Festivals, Fairs, and Events in Alabama

 One way to make sure your trip is extra fun is to plan the trip around one of the state’s awesome annual events.
 The Apple Festival in Salem happens in October and is a wonderful event to plan your trip around.
 If you visit during the month of March, you might consider heading to the Sugar Maple Festival in Hebron.
-Lastly, for summer visitors there is the inspiring International Festival of Arts & Ideas in New Haven.
+Lastly, for summer visitors, there is the inspiring International Festival of Arts & Ideas in New Haven.

 Exploring Outdoor Activities